M4rtoni/Parser_Forti/README.md

     - This file have main sheet (`Acceuil`), that has a empty and non empty sheet list,
     - Every non empty sheet show informations extract from a main part of a configuration file,
   - `help` (-h/--help) output usage information

+# Licence

+BSD 3-clause "New" or "Revised" License